Documentation

 2. Loading Data

 Start your session by providing a dataset to Scarab.
-Click the "load" button or drag and drop a .csv or Excel file into the app.
+Click the "load" button or drag and drop a .csv or Excel (.xlsx) file into the app.
 Scarab runs completely locally, instantly reading the file into memory without any telemetry or remote calls.

 3. ScarabQL Overview